DxOMark

-DxOMark, currently stylized as DXOMARK, is a commercial website described as "an independent benchmark that scientifically assesses smartphones, lenses and cameras".
-Founded in 2008, DxOMark was originally owned by DxO Labs, a French engineering and consulting company, which is headquartered in Boulogne-Billancourt, Paris, France.
-DxOMark Image Labs was separated from DxO Labs in September 2017, and was later re-branded to DxOMark in 2019.
-DxOMark is now a wholly independent privately-owned company.
+DXOMARK is a commercial website described as "an independent benchmark that scientifically assesses smartphones, lenses and cameras".
+Founded in 2008, DXOMARK was originally owned by DxO Labs, a French engineering and consulting company, which is headquartered in Boulogne-Billancourt, Paris, France.
+DXOMARK Image Labs was separated from DxO Labs in September 2017, and was later re-branded to DXOMARK in 2019.
+DXOMARK is now a wholly independent privately-owned company.

-DxOMark scores are used in many independent news publications and specialist media sites.
+DXOMARK scores are used in many independent news publications and specialist media sites.

-DxOMark rating systems
+DXOMARK rating systems

-The score(s) awarded by DxOMark are based upon a comprehensive and highly-documented, but commercially secret methodology.
+The score(s) awarded by DXOMARK are based upon a comprehensive and highly documented, but commercially secret methodology.
 An overall 'headline' (v) score is awarded, but that is based upon an aggregated overview of a number of other very specific and detailed test attributes, although the actual weighting of those individual attributes is unknown.
-DxOMark themselves stress that "the overall score is not a weighted sum of the sub-scores.
+DXOMARK themselves stress that "the overall score is not a weighted sum of the sub-scores.
 It is a proprietary and confidential mapping of sub-scores into a combined score".
-DxOMark also highlight that they consult directly with the equipment manufacturers, with the objective of helping them make better cameras.
+DXOMARK also highlight that they consult directly with the equipment manufacturers, with the objective of helping them make better cameras.

-In respect of specific score figures, it is not clear what headroom or ceiling level is available to the DxOMark scoring system.
+In respect of specific score figures, it is not clear what headroom or ceiling level is available to the DXOMARK scoring system.
 Some early high performers might have suggested an upper limit of 100 points, yet later high performers are awarded scores in excess of 100.
-It is also important to note that the DxOMark score is not based on any averages.
+It is also important to note that the DXOMARK score is not based on any averages.

 Camera sensor rating

-The DxOMark Sensor Score measures several important image quality metrics of the RAW image captured by the camera's sensor.
+The DXOMARK Sensor Score measures several important image quality metrics of the RAW image captured by the camera's sensor.
 The overall score is a confidential combination of three sub-scores: